Perspective | Black people are the ones most impacted by the justice system. Shouldn’t they have a part in fixing it?

 “This is not the way you should go about making a decision like this,” said Sulton, who is also founder and executive director of DC Justice Lab, a nonprofit that advocates for “community-rooted” public safety reform.
-“Ninety three percent of the people sentenced in D.C. are Black.
+“Ninety-three percent of the people sentenced in D.C. are Black.
 So your job is to fill your office and fill this room with people who can advise you about what is going on.
 Correct me if I’m wrong, but it looks like you don’t have anybody Black working on legislation.”

 The hearing was on Zoom, with Sulton looking sternly at the camera while testifying from her home in Northeast Washington.
 The discussion was part of a broader effort at reforming the city’s criminal justice system, which produces some of the nation’s worst racial disparities in arrest and incarceration rates.
 Black people are 47 percent of the city’s population but make up 86 percent of arrests.